ncphillips/www.ndbooks.com/content/book/souls-of-the-labadie-tract.md

 ---
 title: "Souls Of The Labadie Tract"
 draft: false
-date: 2007-11-01T05:00:00-04:00
+date: 2007-11-01T05:00:00.000Z
-publication_date: 2007-11-01T05:00:00-04:00
+publication_date: 2007-11-01T05:00:00.000Z
 subtitle:
 genre: poetry
 subgenre:
 language: portuguese
 author:
-  - contributor/susan-howe.md
+  - author/susan-howe.md
 translator:

 editor:

+editions:
+  - isbn: 9780811217187
+    binding: paperback
 featured_image_path:
-editions:
-  - 9780811217187
 _slug: souls-of-the-labadie-tract
 ---

 _Souls of the Labadie_ Tract finds Susan Howe exploring (or unsettling) one of her favorite domains, the psychic past of America, with Jonathan Edwards and Wallace Stevens as her presiding tutelary geniuses.
-Three long poems interspersed with prose pieces, _Souls of the Labadie Tract_ takes as its starting point the Labadists, a Utopian Quietest sect that moved from the Netherlands to Cecil County, Maryland, in 1684\.
-The community dissolved in 1722\.
+Three long poems interspersed with prose pieces, _Souls of the Labadie Tract_ takes as its starting point the Labadists, a Utopian Quietest sect that moved from the Netherlands to Cecil County, Maryland, in 1684.
+The community dissolved in 1722.
 In _Souls_, Howe is lured by archives and libraries, with their ghosts, cranks, manuscripts and scraps of material.
 One thread winding through Souls is silken: from the epigraphs of Edwards ("the silkworm is a remarkable type of Christ...") and of Stevens ("the poet makes silk dresses out of worms") to the mulberry tree (food of the silkworms) and the fragment of a wedding dress that ends the book. _Souls of the Labadie Tract_ presents Howe with her signature hybrids of poetry and prose, of evocation and refraction:

 There it is there it is—you
 want the great wicked city